carpentries-incubator/hpc-intro/_episodes/12-scheduler.md

 ## Running a batch job

 The most basic use of the scheduler is to run a command non-interactively.
-This is also referred to as batch job submission.
+Any command (or series of commands) that you want to run on the cluster is called a *job*.
-In this case, a job is just a shell script.
+In this case, the job we want to run is just a shell script.
 Let's create a demo shell script to run as a test.

 > ## Creating our test job